juharris/code-reviewer/README.md

 # * merge_status_pattern: A regex pattern that the merge status must match.
 Some typical values are: 'conflicts', 'failure', 'queued', 'succeeded'.
 See https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-requests/get-pull-requests?view=azure-devops-rest-7.0&tabs=HTTP#pullrequestasyncstatus for more information.

-# * is_draft: (optional) By default all pull requests are reviewed.
+# * is_draft: By default, all pull requests are reviewed.
 If this is set to true, then only draft pull requests will match the rule.
 If this is set to false, then only published pull requests will match the rule.

+# * policy_checks: A list of checks to run for the output of policy evaluations (build checks).
+# Every check in the `evaluation_checks` list must match the same policy evaluation for the entire rule to match.
+# Note that there can be multiple `evaluation_checks` lists in a rule so that a combination ('AND') of checks can be used to only perform actions based on the output of multiple policy evaluations.
+# See https://learn.microsoft.com/en-us/rest/api/azure/devops/policy/evaluations/list for the API output to understand what JSON Paths are possible.
+# The examples below show how to use the JSON Paths to check the build status.

 # Checking files:
 # * file_pattern: A regex pattern that a file path must match.
 A `diff_pattern` is not required when this is set.